dwave-examples/distributed-computing/README.md

 ### Quadratic

-The quadratic dictionary tells the DQM solver how to penalize variable combinations, between different ordered pairs, that we want to avoid.
+The quadratic dictionary tells the DQM solver how to penalize variable combinations that we want to avoid.
 In this problem, this means implementing the constraint that we should have as few links between partitions as possible.